kang-hye-yoon/MystanCodeproject/README.md

 # Hello there!
-The repository holds my programming projects done during the period of stanCode courses./ Watch my [demo videos!](link)
+The repository holds my programming projects done during the period of stanCode courses.\
+Watch my [demo videos!](link)